Zealest/readme/README.md

 Front-End Developer
 -------------------

 Front-end enthusiast aspiring to be a full-stack developer!
-Beyond code, I create in 3D on Blender, wield VFX in After Effects, and compose beats on FL Studio. 🎨🎬🎶 DM me on my socials for a chat! 📲
+Beyond code, I compose beats on FL Studio. 🎨🎬🎶 DM me on my socials for a chat! 📲

 * 🌍  I'm based in Bordeaux, France
 * 🖥️  See my portfolio at [frontendmentor.io](http://www.frontendmentor.io/profile/Zealest)